marfarma/aarons-no-ssl-flash-upload/readme.txt

   not), they may be able to use it to upload files, view information about uploaded files, or change information about uploaded files.

+If the benefit of having the Flash uploader available outweighs these potential security risks for you, then you can use this plug-in to enable the Flash uploader.

 == Changelog ==

 = 1.0.3 =